Code-and-Hack/Basic-Python-programs/README.md

 # 🎉 Welcome to the **Basic Python Programs** Repository! 🎉

 Looking to dive into Python programming?
-You're in the right place! 🐍 This repository is filled with beginner-friendly programs, each designed to help you get comfortable with Python in a fun and practical way.
+You're in the right place! 🐍 This repository is filled with beginner-friendly programs, and learning environment, each designed to help you get comfortable with Python in a fun and practical way.
+This is still under development, so please consider supporting.

 ## 🔍 What's in this Repo?